skyofdwarf/CombineViewModel/README.md

 // current value of state's property vm.$state.sum

-// '$' can be omitted to get prperty value of the state. vm.state.sum
 ```

 You can apply the `@Drived` attribute to a property of state, so you can directly drive that property instead of the state itself.